tkhyn/l18n/CONTRIBUTE.rst

 ..........................................

-The timezones for which no translation can be found in the CLDR are listed in the file ``missing/en``.
-This file provides the mappings for the English language.
+The timezones for which no translation can be found in the CLDR are listed in the file ``missing/root``.
+This file provides the mappings for fallback translations.
 Some of the entries may not change in your language, some are likely to be different.

 You need to:

-- copy ``missing/en`` to ``missing/your_language``
+- copy ``missing/root`` to ``missing/your_language``
-- remove each line of ``missing/your_language`` for which the name in your language is the same compared to the English one
+- remove each line of ``missing/your_language`` for which the name in your language is the same compared to the fallback one
-- edit each line of ``missing/your_language`` for which the name in your language is different from the English one.
+- edit each line of ``missing/your_language`` for which the name in your language is different from the fallback one.
 It may require a few Google searches!

 You can have a look at the existing files for examples in other languages.